yfyang86/metevalue/Readme.md

 head(result)
 ```

-Alternatively, function `varevalue.metilene` can also provides e-value
+Alternatively, function `varevalue.metilene` can also provide e-value
 and adjusted e-value.

 ``` r